When you think of exploring astronomy, you probably

 one of Mars' two moons, Phobos, with Mars in the background.

-if you enjoy Stellarium, there is another great free and open
+Stellarium, there is another great free and open source program

-of the universe using great photographs and graphics, and because it is
+universe using great photographs and graphics, and because it is

 open source, there are many add-ons available that will let you

 view various real and fictional spacecraft in orbit.
 There

-are

-educational scripts that are great learning (or
+are also educational scripts that are great learning (or

 The sky is truly the limit!